There have been at least three Bakugan video games.

 - Cap: Bakugan can only be trained up to level 12.

-- Elemental Rock-Paper-Scissors: There are six elements; Pyrus (Fire), Aquos (Water), Ventos (Air), Haos (Light), Darkus (Dark-obviously) and Subterra (Earth).
+- Elemental RockPaperScissors: There are six elements; Pyrus (Fire), Aquos (Water), Ventus (Wind), Haos (Light), Darkus (Darkness, obviously) and Subterra (Earth).
 Each one has a weakness and a strength.

 - Evil Laugh: Viper and Aurock.